sodadata/docs/soda-cloud/anomaly-dashboard.md

 Use the following procedure to activate the anomaly dashboard for an existing dataset in a data source you already connected to your Soda Cloud account via the Soda-hosted agent.

-1. If you have Admin, Manager, or Editor rights to a dataset, navigate to the **Datasets** dashboard, then open the dataset to which you wish to activate an anomaly dashboard.
+1. If you have Admin, Manager, or Editor [rights]({% link soda-cloud/roles-and-rights.md %}) to a dataset, navigate to the **Datasets** dashboard, then open the dataset to which you wish to activate an anomaly dashboard.
 2. Navigate to the **Anomalies** tab where a message appears that advises you that the anomaly dashboard has not been activated for this dataset.
 Click **Activate**.
-3. Follow the guided steps and carefully read the warning about the changes to any existing profiling you have configured for the data source.
+3. Follow the guided steps and carefully read the warning about the changes to any existing profiling you have configured for the data source (see below).
 If you accept the permanent changes, click to proceed.
 > <i>To activate the Anomaly Dashboard for this data source, Soda creates a new, dedicated scan definition that runs dataset discovery, profiling, and anomaly detection on a daily schedule.
 With this activation, be aware that:</i>
 * <i>Soda moves your existing dataset [discovery and profiling]({% link soda-cl/profile.md %}) configurations from this data source’s default scan definition to the new scan definition to indicate which datasets the Anomaly Dashboard should profile.</i>
 * <i>Any [automated monitoring]({% link soda-cl/automated-monitoring.md %}) checks you previously configured for this data source cease to exist; the new scan definition runs all automated anomaly detection checks.</i>